The process of going through a divorce is complicated enough but when you add business ownership into the mix it can become a whole lot more complex.

 People who own businesses and are impacted by divorce typically fall into two categories.

-There are businesses that are owned by one of or both of the parties to the marriage with no third parties involved.
-Or in other cases, the business might be owned by one of or both of the parties to the marriage but they have third parties, often extended family, as partners or fellow directors in the business
+There are businesses that are owned by one of or both of the parties to the marriage, with no third parties involved.
+Or in other cases, the business might be owned by one of or both of the parties to the marriage but they have third parties, often extended family, as partners or fellow directors in the business.

 In this article we take a look at the impact of divorce on these two different business situations and explore what can happen if you own a business and if any of the owners were to go through divorce.
-We also explore some options to minimize the impact of the separation on the business.
+We also explore some options to minimise the impact of the separation on the business.

 When a business is owned by both or one of parties to the marriage